 4) There is probably going to be a fair amount of paper “dust” remaining…blow it off (I know I left a mess!) after the cavity is complete.
 Now we’re getting back on Easy Street 🙂

 Brush the perimeter of the cavity with Mod Podge to secure it and finish it off.
 (Temporarily out of Mod Podge?
 See my easy recipe here)

 5) Get your bricks (or other heavy objects) and some wax paper.
 Tear off a sheet of wax paper and lay on top of the cavity area you varnished and lay the bricks on top.
 This will hold the pages down firmly for step 6.

 6) Now brush a coat of Mod Podge around the book’s perimeter…there may be a little runoff, which is OK.

 Optional -You can certainly paint the inside of the cavity if you want to get real fancy!
-I painted mine in gold to pretty it up before officially gifting it.
+I painted mine (the one I gave to a relative) in gold to pretty it up before officially gifting it.

 (But I may just keep this one for myself haha, you know?)

 That’s it!
 Now you have a secret place to keep your valuables, and you only needed a few cheap materials including the book itself.
 Not just for home use, you could probably take this baby with you on trips, anywhere you might be staying in a hotel with a tidy sum of valuables.